wayne-wu/java_concurrency/README.md

 In this project, you will create a multi-threaded library that manages the purchase of tickets.
-The library must manage ticket state stored in a file and invoking a webservice to complete a purchase transaction.
+The library must manage ticket state stored in a file and invoke a webservice to complete a purchase transaction.
 Your goal is to build a robust library that can handle concurrent requests as well as tolerate crashes.

 Some of the things you will learn, include:

-* achieving resilience between storage and a webservice without a global lock.
+* achieving resilience between a storage system and a webservice.
 * using locks to protect data accessed by multiple threads.
 * creating concurrent and periodic tasks using Executors.
 * testing multi-threaded code with a multi-threaded test.